Fr3dd1e/Fr3dd1e.github.io/_posts/2021-11-17-strace-keylogger.md

 ![](/assets/images/strace/strace-output-1.png)

+You can see we have now attached to the process running above.

-When we paste and run our command in the above bash terminal, we are greeted with an overwhelming amount of data.
+We can now paste our `echo` command we created above.

+If you're following along, prepare to be greeted with an overwhelming amount of information.

 If we ignore the irrelevant (for the purposes of this demonstration) system calls made by bash and search for our input we can see two key system calls are made.